Matatika/matatika-docs/content/getting-started/making-your-first-api-call.md

 ```

 ## Postman
 The Postman app is available for download [here](https://www.postman.com/downloads/).
-Once installed, follow these steps to import and set up authorsiation for our maintained Postman collection.
+Once installed, follow these steps to import and set up authorisation for our maintained Postman collection.

 Once completed, open the *Workspaces* folder, select the request titled *View all workspaces* and click *Send*.

 ---

-If everything was configured correctly, the API should respond with a status of `200 OK` and a JSON-formatted [Workspace object](resources/orkspaces#workspace-object) body:
+If everything was configured correctly, the API should respond with a status of `200 OK` and a JSON-formatted [Workspace object](resources/workspaces#workspace-object) body:

 ```json
 {